sirajahmedd/Adm-project-2025-26/README.md

 ## 🗺 Project Overview

-The **City Mobility Platform** is the data management backend of a short-term shared electric vehicle rental system operating across multiple Italian cities.
-The project implements and compares three distinct database paradigms — **Relational**, **Document-oriented**, and **Graph** — to manage the platform's core data, evaluate query performance at scale, and reason about schema evolution, partitioning, and replication strategies.
+The **City Mobility Platform** is a data management layer for a city mobility platform (short-term shared electric vehicle rentals).
+We model users, stations, trips, and trip events (types: GPS, ERROR, BATTERY, DELAY.
+The same simulated dataset feeds three representations: a relational schema (SQLite), A document schema (MongoDB with embedded trip documents), and a graph schema (Neo4j).
+We implement the required queries, compare embedding vs referencing, discuss schema evolution for BATTERY events, outline Spark Query 2 on document data and GraphFrames tasks, and analyze partitioning and asynchronous replication.
+Workload and benchmark results are supported by figures stored under graphs

 The system tracks: